Want to stand out and capture your audience's attention?

 Image via Really Good Emails

 However, creating and sending out emails in bulk is no mean deal.
-You would need an email marketing platform like Mailchimp or other alternative email platforms to do so.
-Without them, it wouldn’t be possible to manage your email campaigns well.
+You would need an email marketing platform like Mailchimp or other alternative email marketing services to do so.
+Without them, managing your email campaigns well wouldn’t be possible.

-For example, with Mailchimp, you can insert animated GIFs into campaigns, embed quizzes or polls, etc.
+For example, with Mailchimp, you can insert animated GIFs into campaigns, embed quizzes or polls, and more.
+Learning how to create graphics like these makes your campaigns more interactive.

 4. Make Designs Responsive